ashkanmy/Remote-Sensing/README.md

+# Obtained products from Sentinel-3
-# Ocean and Land Colour Instrument (OLCI) obtained from Sentinel-3
+### Ocean and Land Colour Instrument (OLCI)
+(i) Land surface reflectance full/reduced resolution (LFR/LRR)

+(ii) Water surface reflectance full/reduced resolution (WFR/WRR)

+### Land Surface Temperature Radiometer (SLSTR)

+(iii) Land surface temprature (LST)

+(iv) Sea surface temperature products (WST)

+# --------------------------------------------------------------------
-## Level-2 product, land full resolution (LFR)
+## (i) Land surface reflectance, full resolution (LFR)

-As we open an OLCI Level-2 product in SNAP we obtain below structure
+As we open the product in SNAP we obtain below structure

 <p align="left">
   <img src="https://github.com/user-attachments/assets/f92e4a62-37e5-4c1d-86b5-78a73ef03813" width="150" height="350">
 </p>

-Under the "Band", we obtain four main categories "IWV", "OGVI", "OTCI", "RC681" and "RC865".
+Under the "Band", we obtain five main categories "IWV", "OGVI", "OTCI", "RC681" and "RC865".
 They represent

 + Integrated Water Vapor (IWV) : the total water vapor content in a vertical column of the atmosphere measured in (mm).
-+ Optical Green Vegetation Index (OGVI) : provides information about the density and vigor of green vegetation and has no unit measure.
++ Global Vegetation Index (OGVI) : provides information about the density and vigor of green vegetation and has no unit measure.
-+ Ozone Total Column Index (OTCI) : Measures the total ozone content in the atmospheric column with a measure of Dobson Units (DU), where
-  1 DU = 0.01 (mm) of ozone at standard temperature and pressure.
++ Terrestrial Chlorophyll Index (OTCI) : can be used to assess chlorophyll content over land to explore vegetation health.
-+ RC681 and RC865 : Both are Rayleigh-corrected reflectance values, but they correspond to different wavelengths and serve different purposes based on their spectral characteristics.
-Their measure unit is $(mW.m^{−2}.sr^{−1}.nm^{−1})$, with $mW$, $m$, $sr$, $nm$ represent the milliwatts, meter, steradians and nanometer, respectively.
++ RC681 and RC865 : Both are rectified reflectances for bands O10 and O17, respectively measured in $(mW.m^{−2}.sr^{−1}.nm^{−1})$, with $mW$, $m$, $sr$, $nm$
+represent the milliwatts, meter, steradians and nanometer, respectively.

 In addition, there are three more categories, namely $\lambda_0$, FWHM, and solar_flux that we explain them later on.